bparanj/crystal/electronics/zettel/passive-component.md

 passive

 A passive electronic component is a device that does not require an external power source to operate.
-These components do not produce or amplify electrical signals but instead modify or store energy in the form of electrical signals.
+These components do not produce or amplify electrical signals.
+They modify or store energy in the form of electrical signals.
 Common passive components include resistors, capacitors, and inductors, which controls current, stores energy, and shaping electrical signals within a circuit.

 There is a subtle difference between produce and create, especially in technical contexts like electronics.